 Background Screening – The National Association of Professional Background Screeners (NAPBS) APAC last month held their AGM at the Shangri-la in Manila, Philippines.
 The event was attended by close to 30 companies in the region, and RMI was one of the companies from the APAC region who attended to connect and engage with industry peers.

-The platform brought together specialists in the background screening space and partners who supported the industry by providing technology, platforms, data and information.
-The meeting was kicked off with a very engaging keynote presentation by Mr Jay Gomez, Head of Information Security and Data Protection Officer for ABS-CBN Corporation.
-Mr Gomez gave a comprehensive and holistic overview of data privacy laws in the Philippines, similar to the EU GDPR of 2018, and also touched on changing employment laws.
+The platform brought together specialists in the background screening space and partners who supported the industry by providing technology, platforms, data, and information.
+The meeting was kicked off with a very engaging keynote presentation by Mr. Jay Gomez, Head of Information Security and Data Protection Officer for ABS-CBN Corporation.
+Mr. Gomez gave a comprehensive and holistic overview of data privacy laws in the Philippines, similar to the EU GDPR of 2018, and also touched on changing employment laws.
 It was a very interesting and timely presentation exploring the responsibility of protecting private information.
-The ins and outs of how responsibility flows from the client company (the data controller), to background screening companies (processor) was explored at length.
+The ins and outs of how responsibility flows from the client company (the data controller) to background screening companies (processor) were explored at length.

 Following this, NAPBS presented their Global Accreditation Plan which generated much discussion.
-Some of the talking points raised were around standardising internal screening processes, working in compliance with various data privacy and protection laws and how each member can help to continuously provide feedback and opinions to tighten up areas in security and compliance with a vision of obtaining accreditation by 2020.
+Some of the talking points raised were around standardizing internal screening processes, working in compliance with various data privacy and protection laws, and how each member can help to continuously provide feedback and opinions to tighten up areas in security and compliance with a vision of obtaining accreditation by 2020.